youngdjn/focal-website/content/position/field-crew-leader/index.md

 ## Employment period

-Mid-June to late September 2023 (minimum), with potential for extension to assist with data processing
+Mid-June to late September 2023 (minimum), with potential for extension for additional fieldwork and/or to assist with data processing

  ## Compensation